carloscastellanos/teaching/480/Spring 2025/workshops/workshop1.md

 - More resources available on myCourses

 ## Assignment Submission
 Modify the above code to make it location-based, using AR.js’s geolocation features.
 Explore the documentation and integrate geospatial data into your scene.
 For example, instead of using the Hiro marker, make the 3d box appear at a specific geographic location.
-If you get stuck, try [this example](https://github.com/carloscastellanos/teaching/blob/master/480/Spring%202025/examples/a-frame_primitive_location.html) (you will need to chamnge the GPS corrdinates).
+If you get stuck, try [this example](https://github.com/carloscastellanos/teaching/blob/master/480/Spring%202025/examples/a-frame_primitive_location.html) (you will need to change the GPS corrdinates).

 Submit all your work on myCourses (details available there).